 The proprietary fund is reported using the economic resources measurement focus and the accrual basis of accounting.
-The agency funds have no measurement focus but utilize the accrual basis of accounting for reporting assets and liabilities.

-F. Assets, Liabilities, Deferred Outflows/Inflows of Resources, and Net Position/Fund Balance
+F. Assets, Liabilities, Deferred Outflows/Inflows of Resources, and Net Position/Fund Balance acquisition.
+Investments classified as cash equivalents include amounts placed with the State Board of Administration (SBA) in Florida PRIME.